Making Math Real: Overview, K-12

 Although it is possible to take most of the Making Math Real courses after completing the Overview we strongly recommend that the courses are taken in sequence if your calendar and MMR’s schedule of courses permits:

 These techniques are designed to reach the full diversity of learning styles.
-Extensive color-coding is a critical element of the program.
+Extensive color-coding is a critical element of the structure.
 Please bring 4 colored markers or pencils in blue, green, red and black.

 Optional Academic Credit Costs & Registration